Items you should bring to a job interview: notepad, copy of your resume, crystal ball.

-- Show how your professional goals and this job align.
+- Show how your professional goals and the job you’re applying for align.

 - Focus on the skills you want to learn and get better at.

-- Don’t mention specific job titles or time frames.
+- Don’t get too specific with job titles or time frames.

-Interviewers ask this question because they want to see if your professional goals align with the job you’re interviewing for.
+Interviewers ask this question because they want to see if your professional goals align with the job for which you’re interviewing.
 If the two don’t match, the hiring manager might doubt that you’ll be motivated to develop in your role or stick around long enough to make a difference — which makes you a risky investment, from their point of view.

 “A lot of managers ask that question to feel safe,” Mike Manoske, career coach and co-author of the book The Job Search Manifesto, told Built In.
 “Typically, what they’re looking for is stability.”

 Such caution is warranted.
 The Bureau of Labor Statistics found that people usually stay at their jobs for around four years.
 When it comes to tech startups, employee tenure is often shorter than that.